 If you have problems with e-books, it is often necessary to find out to which e-book collection the book belongs to.
 After that, you might find the answers to your questions from E-book collections page.

 You will find out the e-book's collection from the e-book link text in Savonia-Finna.
-For example: "Available online: Linkki verkkoaineistoon (Dawsonera)" means that the e-book belongs to Dawsonera e-book collection.
-The collection's name is in parentheses.
+For example: "Ebsco e-books" means that the e-book belongs to Ebsco e-books collection.

 If you read e-books online in a web browser, you don't normally need a specific e-book reader software.